 Weight: 9.9 ounces

-Samsung is pricing the Galaxy Z Fold 2 at $1,999 with 256GB of storage and 12GB of RAM.
+Samsung prices the Galaxy Z Fold 2 at $1,999 with 256GB of storage and 12GB of RAM.
 Note that a microSD card slot is not included and there are no other capacities available.
 Original Galaxy Fold owners can trade in their device for up to an $800 value.

-Samsung will also be offering a Galaxy Z Premier Service for the Z Fold 2, which includes on-demand concierge support from dedicated experts.
+Samsung offers the Galaxy Z Premier Service for the Z Fold 2, which includes on-demand concierge support from dedicated experts.
 In addition, Z Fold 2 owners can get a membership to FoundersCard, access to a prepared meal from a Michelin star restaurant and access to a various golf clubs.

 Samsung Galaxy Z Fold 2 review: Design and durability